 To ensure your CV is targeting the job, it will be helpful to identify the skills the employer is looking for.
 Part-time vacancies may not always have a full job description, so you may need to find a generic job description for that kind of role.
 It can also be helpful to include your availability in your profile, especially if the employer has specified shift requirements.

-If you've studied an art and design subject and are applying for a creative post, you may want to produce a CV that demonstrates your creativity.
-We suggest you look at examples of creative CVs.
-These include examples of creative styles in various industries such as graphic design, architecture, illustration, photography and fashion design.
+If you've studied an art and design subject and are applying for a creative role, you may want to produce a CV that demonstrates your creativity.

 Creative CVs can have examples of your own images in the body of the CV and can distinguish your creative talent from those of competitors.
 Any images used must be your own, and don't use so many that the text is crowded out.
 The CV shouldn't look too busy, and all images should contribute to the overall CV.

 You don't always have to produce a creative CV for a creative job.
-If you can reference an online presence (a blog or website) that an employer can visit to view examples of your work, this could be enough and a non-creative format CV can be used.
+If you can reference an online presence (a blog or website) that an employer can visit to view examples of your work, this could be used to evidence your suitability within a traditional CV format.

 Write your CV